inform-us/requirements_specifications/informus/rules/Delirium.md

 - R RICHMOND AGITATION SEDATION SCALE (RASS) [3040104644]

 ---
-INSERT PDF - ABC metric user interface sequence once built on staging
+To be INSERT PDF -  ABC metric user interface sequence once built on staging (flowchart on how you navigate through the dashboard)
 ---

 ## ELIGIBILITY